About go skydive

 Our Cessna Super Cargomaster is the fastest tandem skydiving aircraft in the UK and will get you to your jump altitude in 8 -12 minutes.

 Refitted to our specific tandem skydiving requirements, this aircraft was new to our fleet in May 2015.
 It takes up to 21 passengers but reaches its top speed, climbing to 3000ft per minute, with just the pilot.

-Filming with a GoPro camera from 15,000ft at 125mph is a highly skilled operation and only those instructors who are jumping regularly and have a minimum of 500 tandem skydives as a tandem instructor are permitted by the British Parachute Association to do this.
+Filming with a GoPro camera from 15,000ft at 125mph is a highly skilled operation and only those instructors who are jumping regularly and have a minimum of 500 tandem skydives as a tandem instructor are permitted by British Skydiving to do this.